Project

 My only worry is that here we have channels such as "5HD" (no spaces between name and HD) so we'd have no way of knowing if HD were part of an actual word.
 Though, I can't think of any words in my language that end "HD" so I see no real harm making it an optional tickbox on the mapping dialog to always strip "HD" from the end of the channel name.

-Updated by Sebastian K. almost 7 years ago
+Updated by Sebastian K. about 7 years ago

 But instead of searching for fix letters (HD) at the end of the channel name could this be some configurable Regx expression?